 COVID-19 Litigation Poll

-A new survey released by ATRA shows there is broad bipartisan support for elected officials to respond to issues surrounding the pandemic rather than trial lawyers filing lawsuits to address concerns.
+A new survey released by the American Tort Reform Association (ATRA) shows broad bipartisan support for elected officials to respond to pandemic-related issues — rather than trial lawyers filing lawsuits to address such concerns.

 Key findings from the poll show:

-- 78% of respondents said the government should support small businesses affected by COVID-19 with grants or loans versus 7% who said lawyers should help small businesses pursue legal claims instead.
+- 74% of respondents said the government should support small businesses affected by COVID-19 with grants or loans, versus 6% who said lawyers should help small businesses pursue legal claims instead.

-Two-thirds of respondents (66%) agree with the notion that trial lawyer TV ads seek to take advantage of people and are annoying.
-Further, less than one-quarter (24%) of respondents believe trial lawyers’ use of PPP loans to purchase TV advertisements was an appropriate use of taxpayer-funded relief efforts.
+Approximately two-thirds (65%) of respondents agree with the notion that trial lawyer TV ads seek to take advantage of people and are annoying.
+Further, a mere 26% of respondents believe trial lawyers’ use of PPP loans to purchase TV advertisements was an appropriate use of taxpayer-funded relief efforts.

-Throughout the COVID-19 pandemic, trial lawyer advertisements have increased nationwide.
-According to The Wall Street Journal, many top law firms nationwide received Paycheck Protection Program (PPP) loans.
+Despite the lack of public support for litigation related to COVID-19, trial lawyers’ advertisements related to just that have increased nationwide.
+According to The Wall Street Journal, many top law firms received Paycheck Protection Program (PPP) loans.
 Consequently, some firms spent those dollars to increase their advertising.

 The nationwide omnibus survey was conducted by Echelon Insights regarding COVID-19-related litigation.
 Additional polling data is available here.